 The move gave the WHA instant credibility and Hull a new home to show his still-superb skills.

-Hull Reaches New Heights in WHA, Lights it Up on “Hot Line”
+Hull Reached New Heights in WHA, Lit it Up on “Hot Line”

 In the Jets’ inaugural season, Hull racked up 51 goals and 52 assists for 103 points in just 63 games.
 The Jets reached the Avco Cup Final but fell to the Hartford Whalers.